Blog

 }

-ORM providers like Hibernate implement these annotations at runtime.
-They generate the necessary code to create database tables, relationships, foreign keys etc. so that you (as the developer) can simply use annotations to describe the behavior you want.
+ORM providers like Hibernate implement these annotations at runtime, generating code to create database tables, relationships, and foreign keys.
+This allows developers to use annotations to define desired behavior easily.

-Spring Data JPA provides additional abstractions for working with Hibernate.
+Spring Data JPA offers additional abstractions for working with Hibernate.

-Confused?
-Check out Spring Data JPA vs Hibernate to understand the magic behind annotations like @OneToOne.
+Need more clarity?
+Check out Spring Data JPA vs Hibernate to delve into the workings behind annotations like @OneToOne.